Higher Laminations and Affine Buildings: Laminations for the space

-In order to define {\em virtual} configurations, we need to understand the action of $\Lambda_+$ (the dominant coweights) on the space of positive configurations of $n$ points in the affine building up to equivalence.
-It turns out that positive configurations in the affine building come equipped automatically with an action of $\Lambda_+^n$.
+Thus we may view the different configurations $q_1, q_2, \dots, q_n$ that appear as the $\mu_i$ vary as being obtained by an action of the monoid $\Lambda_+^n$ on configurations of points in $\Delta(G)$.
+In other words, positive configurations in the affine building come equipped automatically with an action of $\Lambda_+^n$.
 (We will later see that there is an action of $\Lambda_+$ for every marked point and every hole on the surface $S$.
 Furthermore, this will extend to an action of the entire coweight lattice $\Lambda$ on the space of virtual configurations.
-On a surface with holes, this will extend to an action of an affine Weyl group at each puncture on the space of laminations.)
+Moreover, on a surface with holes, this extends to an action of an affine Weyl group at each puncture on the space of laminations, as we will show in future work \cite{Le}.)
+In order to define {\em virtual} configurations, we must understand this action.

-Let us describe the action of the monoid $\Lambda_+^n$ on the space of positive configurations of $n$ points in the building.
+Let us try to describe the action of $\Lambda_+^n$ intuitively.
 There is one factor $\Lambda_+$ acting on each of the $n$ points in the configuration.
-Let $p_1, p_2, \dots, p_n$ be a configuration of $n$ points. $\lambda \in \Lambda_+$ acts on the point $p_1$ by moving $p_1$ to another point $p_1'$ of the building which is distance $\lambda$ away, i.e. such that There are of course many choices for $p_1'$; however, there is a family of most generic choices such that we are moving $p_1$ a distance $\lambda$ away from the other points in the configuration.
+Let $p_1, p_2, \dots, p_n$ be a configuration of $n$ points. $\lambda \in \Lambda_+$ acts on the point $p_1$ by moving $p_1$ to another point $p_1'$ of the building which is distance $\lambda$ away, i.e. such that There are of course many choices for $p_1'$; however, for the most generic choices we are moving $p_1$ a distance $\lambda$ away from all the other points in the configuration.
 It turns out all these choices are equivalent in the sense that the configurations $p_1', p_2, \dots, p_n$ will be equivalent for all such choices of $p_1'$.